Dowell-Lab/Nascent-Flow/README.md

 Install Nextflow:

     $ module load curl/7.49.1 (or set path to curl executable if installed locally)
     $ curl -s https://get.nextflow.io | bash

+If you are using Fiji, this will install nextflow to your home directory.
+As such, to run Nextflow, you will need to set the PATH to your home directory.
+Doing so as the following will set the PATH as a variable so you can still acess other paths (e.g. when you load modules) on Fiji without conflict:

+    $export PATH=~:$PATH

 First and foremost, edit `conf/fiji.config` to ensure the proper paths and email address are set. variable names should hopefully be self-explanatory.
 Currently the easiest way to process a bunch of SRAs is to put them all in a certain directory and provide the path to this in `sra_dir_pattern`.
 You will also want to provide the `outdir` path and a `keyword` which typically will be (\<AUTHOR_LAST>\<YEAR>).
 Then: